ethand91/mediasoup-ios-client/README.md

 Extract the frameworks and place them in your projects [Frameworks] folder.
 You may need to configure your projects search paths

+**This framework does not currently support bitcode**

+This will hopefully be implemented in the future

 **Swift users will need to implement a Objective-C Bridging Header**

 ## Documentation